SabrineDhaliwal/WWCodeChallenge2024/README.md

  Day 6 - Type Ahead
     building a search bar functionality.
 Using a large array of cities, get the data using 'fetch' and .then methods, display the data usign DOM minipulations.

+Day 7 - Array Cardio day 2
+    .find, .findIndex, .some and .every

+Day 8 - Fun with HTML Canvas
+    using event listeners and get context to build an interactice canvas. super fun,